-- Mighty Whitey: Although Nick comes off as uncouth, completely out of his depth in Japan and so on, he takes down Sato virtually singlehanded, while all Japanese cops except Mas come off as useless, Obstructive Bureaucrats who haven't been able to do anything useful the whole time.
+- Mighty Whitey: Although Nick comes off as uncouth, completely out of his depth in Japan and so on, he takes down Sato virtually singlehandedly, while all Japanese cops except Mas come off as useless, Obstructive Bureaucrats who haven't been able to do anything useful the whole time.
 (Or even before the movie started, for that matter).

 - Nice Job Breaking It, Hero: Nick and Charlie think they're delivering a notorious criminal into custody, but they're actually playing right into his plans and he ends up going free.
 The rest of the movie is spent trying to fix this.

-Sugai: I was 10 when the B-29 came.
+- Title Drop: Sugai does this during his Motive Rant.Sugai: I was 10 when the B-29 came.
 My family lived underground for three days.
 We when came up the city was gone.
 Then the heat brought rain.
 Black Rain.